17y2001/config_management_system/README.md

 # config_management_system

-So what I've done to make this project, you can also do this : -
+To run the project you can also do this : -

 **In VSCode terminal** -
 run this command : python -m venv env